sandro-h/hitman3_asl/README.md

-# hitman3_asl

-Auto splitter script for Hitman 3 to track ingame time.
-It **does not** actually auto-split, just sync up LiveSplit with the ingame timer (across levels).
+# Hitman 3 ingame time tracker

+LiveSplit AutoSplitter script to track Hitman 3 ingame time.

+See header in [hitman3.asl](hitman3.asl) for more info.